darrenjw/logreg/README.md

 * [fit-hmc-ad.jl](Julia/fit-hmc-ad.jl) - HMC in Julia, using AD for gradients.
 Again, this is much slower than using hard-coded gradients.

+### Haskell

+The Haskell examples use [stack](https://docs.haskellstack.org/en/stable/README/) to build and run and manage dependencies.
+See the [readme](Haskell/lr/README.md) in the `Haskell/lr` directory for further details.

+* [Main.hs](Haskell/lr/app/Main.hs) - Random walk MH in Haskell, using stateful monadic random number generators.

 ### C

 The C examples assume a Unix-like development environment.
 See the [Readme](C/Readme.md) in the C directory for further info.